GET THE BEST MAGNESIUM

 I still think trigger point therapy is worth trying just in case you fall into the percentage it works for.
 Do not let my results sabotage your own chance at having a pain free life!
 Every body is different.

-Ways to Prevent Your Migraine
+Ways to Prevent Attacks

 You will have the best chance at aborting an attack if you approach it from a few different angles and combine therapies.